WHY DEBATE

 ▼ Are Elimination Rounds Judged Differently?

-The format is the same, but higher-level judges (often experienced coaches or national-level debaters) are assigned for elimination rounds.
+The debate/round format is the same, however typically more technical/'tech' judges (often experienced coaches or national-level debaters) are assigned to adjudicate elimination rounds.

 ▼ Can a Team Be Eliminated After One Loss?

-Yes, in elimination rounds, a single loss removes the team from the tournament—unlike prelims, which are record-based.
+Yes, in elimination rounds, a single loss removes the team from the tournament.
+This is unlike prelims, which are record-based.

 Tournament Rules

-▼ What Are the Basic Rules of a Debate Tournament?
+▼ What Are the Rules in a Debate Tournament?

-▼ What Is the Code of Conduct in Debate Tournaments?
+▼ What Is the Code of Conduct for Debate Tournaments?

 ▼ How Much Time Does Each Speaker Get?

-Time limits depend on the debate format.
-For example, in Public Forum, each constructive speech is 4 minutes, rebuttals are 4 minutes, summaries 2 minutes, and final focuses 2 minutes.
+In Public Forum debate, each constructive speech is 4 minutes, rebuttals are 4 minutes, summaries 2 minutes, and final focuses 2 minutes.

 ▼ What Happens if a Team Goes Over Time?

-Judges usually give a grace period of a few seconds, but going significantly over time may result in point deductions or losing speaker credibility.
+Judges usually give a grace period of a few seconds, but going significantly over time may result in speaker point deductions or other penalties.

-▼ Are Debaters Allowed to Interrupt Each Other?
+▼ Are Debaters Allowed to Interrupt Each Other's Speeches?

 ▼ How Are Winners Determined?